Adverse Effects of Low-T Treatment on Male Fertility

 Clomid is a commonly used medication in men with low-T and a desire for fertility.
 The medication can stimulate your testicles to produce more testosterone without lowering your sperm count.

-Please contact us if you would like more information on low-T recommendations.
+Please contact an Ovation partner physician for more information on low-T recommendations.